embj-org/ej/guides/src/02-BuilderSDK.md

 ## Disadvantages of using the EJ Builder SDK

 - Setup overhead.
 It takes longer to get started compared to throwing together a quick shell script
 - Compile-test cycle: Every change requires a `cargo build` before you can test it, which slows down rapid iteration
   - Can be minimized by tools like `cargo-watch`
 - Rust knowledge required: You need to be comfortable with Rust syntax, and async programming
   - Though the SDK could be ported to other languages very easily.
 Contributions are welcome
 - Binary management: Need to keep track of compiled binaries and make sure they're available where EJB expects them.
   - Installing the application with `cargo install` solves this
-- Overkill for simple tasks: If you're just running basic commands and don't need to clean up any ressources when a job fails, a shell script might be simpler
+- Overkill for simple tasks: If we're just running basic commands and don't need to clean up any resources when a job fails, a shell script might be simpler
-    - Eg: when running tests in an MCU where every deployment erases the board's flash
+  - E.g., when running tests in an MCU where every deployment overwrites the board's flash memory.
 - You get to write rust code

 ## Next Steps

-At this point, you have a fully functional EJ Builder setup that can handle complex deployments with proper cancellation handling.
-EJB works perfectly fine as a standalone tool - you can integrate it into CI/CD pipelines or use it on your development machine to spin up integration tests in the background while you work on other tasks.
+At this point, we have a fully functional EJ Builder setup that can handle complex deployments with proper cancellation handling.
+EJB works perfectly fine as a standalone tool - we can integrate it into CI/CD pipelines or use it on our development machine to spin up integration tests in the background while we work on other tasks.

 You may have noticed that throughout this guide, we haven't stored results anywhere and we've only worked with a single builder.
 This is completely fine for many use cases, but if you're looking at larger-scale deployments with multiple builders, you might want something more robust.